juanm-ibarbalz/centinai/frontend/README.md

 PORT=5173 # Port where the frontend will be hosted (used by Docker and Dockerfile)
 ```

+**Note:**
+Make sure the backend allows the frontend’s origin in its `CORS_ALLOWED_ORIGINS` variable, or browser requests will be blocked by CORS.

 ## Project structure

 - `src/components/` — UI components such as agent lists, conversation tables, and navigation menus.